SirBoink/Pythonix/README.md

 3. Instruction Following: Both have been fine-tuned for following instructions, which is important for adhering to our "Pythonix" system prompt.

 ## 6. My Thoughts
+My core takeaway is the dangerous inconsistency of these 7B-parameter models in this context.
+Their performance is a paradox of insight and failure.
+On one hand, the potential is undeniable.
+When Qwen 2.5 generated a question about how the quicksort implementation handles duplicate numbers, the exact logical flaw in the code, it demonstrated a spark of what I was looking for.
+However, this results was standalone and unreliable.
+The same models that showed this spark also completely failed to detect fatal flaws like the RecursionError in the GCD function or IndexError in the binary search.
+Also, CodeLlama's repeated misidentification of recursion as a for loop reveals a shallow, pattern-matching-based understanding.

+While I do believe these same models with more parameters (32, 70 or 312B) could yield much better results, the cost of running those would be enormous.
+I belive, in their current state, these open source (lightweight) models are unsuitable for high student competence roles.
+Their value more lies in being a productivity tool for human teachers/professors.